rahmatcmos/cms-2/README.md

 #Beyond Plus CMS (2.0.1 Beta)
-Beyond Plus CMS is the modular based Content Managment System.
+Beyond Plus CMS is the modular based Content Management System.
 It support to create websites and web application quickly.

 ##Requirement